ivostoykov/ProjectBuildCounter/readme.txt

-ProjectBuildCounter is a small utility that auto increments the build number of Visual Studio projects.
+ProjectBuildCounter is a small utility that auto increments the build number of C# and VB.NET Visual Studio projects.
 Increment is made on each build nevertheless it is Debug or Release.
 View help.txt for HOWTO.